15 DIY Home Improvement Projects That Won’t Break the Bank

 4. Upgrade Cabinet Hardware

 Upgrading the cabinet hardware is a simple and affordable way to give your kitchen or bathroom a facelift.
-Swapping out outdated knobs and pulls for new ones can instantly modernize the look of your cabinets.
+Swapping out outdated knobs and pulls for new ones can instantly modernize your cabinets and is super simple to do yourself.

 With a wide range of styles and finishes, you can easily find hardware that matches your taste and complements your existing decor.
-Best of all, this project requires minimal tools and can be completed in no time.
-It is perfect for anyone looking for an affordable project that will not cost a lot of money.
+Best of all, this project requires very basic tools and can be completed in no time.
+It is perfect for anyone looking for an affordable project.

 5. Replace Light Fixtures or Bulbs

-Revamping your landscaping is a budget-friendly way to enhance the exterior of your home and boost its curb appeal.
+Revamping your landscaping is a budget-friendly way to make your home’s exterior look nicer and boost its curb appeal.

 Start by trimming overgrown hedges, removing weeds, and adding fresh mulch to flower beds.
 Plant colorful flowers and add potted plants to create a welcoming entryway.
 Consider adding solar-powered outdoor lighting to highlight your landscaping and increase visibility at night.